-In a properly plumbed system it has been estimated that about 10% to 15% of the input power will go into heat from flow losses through plumbing, fittings, and directional control valves.
+In a properly plumbed system, it has been estimated that about 10% to 15% of the input power will go into heat from flow losses through plumbing, fittings, and directional control valves.
 If all of these losses are calculated and averaged over a period of about an hour, a heat exchanger having this capacity will be more than sufficient.

 Cooling Water.
-Our rule-of-thumb (see box on front Of this sheet) requires an available flow of water of 1/2 the oil flow rate.
+Our rule-of-thumb (see box on front of this sheet) requires an available flow of water of 1/2 the oil flow rate.
 When using the modulating type water control described in the next paragraph, the water will not be flowing continuously at this rate.
 During start-up and probably for several hours, no water at all may flow.
-Then, the actual flow rate thereafter will be only that amount needed to carry away the heat, to maintain the levelling-off temperature set on the water control.
-Thus the actual flow, averaged over a day's operation may be only a small fraction of the volume provided for maximum heat removal conditions.
+Then, the actual flow rate thereafter will be only that amount needed to carry away the heat, to maintain the leveling-off temperature set on the water control.
+Thus, the actual flow, averaged over a day's operation, may be only a small fraction of the volume provided for maximum heat removal conditions.

 Water Control Valve.
 A modulating type water control valve should be installed upstream of the heat exchanger.
 This valve has a temperature sensing bulb connected by a 6-foot long capillary tube into the main valve.
 The bulb must be immersed in the hydraulic oil.
 Usually the reservoir is the most convenient location for immersion, although any part of the system may be used for temperature sensing.
-The control is then adjusted for the desired leveling-off temperature.
+The control is then adjusted for the desired levelingoff temperature.
 Water remains completely cut off until system temperature approaches the setting of the control valve.
 The valve then modulates the water flow, allowing only enough flow to keep oil temperature from rising any further.
+We do not recommend a 2-way solenoid water valve controlled by a temperature switch, as this method tends to waste water.